Freedom Square, Tallinn: History

+Pre-republic

 The square arose on the site of the Swedish bastion in front of the Harju Gate, which was demolished in the middle of the 19th century.
-In 1867, the construction of St. John's Church was completed.
-In 1910, the hay market was discontinued, and the square was paved with stones.
-In 1910, on the 200th anniversary of the capture of the city by the Tsardom of Russia, a monument to Tsar Peter I of Russia was erected in the square.
-After Estonia became an independent country in 1918, the monument to Peter I was dismantled in 1922.
+In 1867, the St. John's Church was erected on the square.
+In 1910, the Haymarket was liquidated on the square, and the square was paved with stones.
+On the 200th anniversary of the capture of the city by the Russian Empire, a monument to Peter I was erected on the square, which was dismantled on 1 May 1922.

+First Republic

 In 1935, the area of the square was expanded.
 The boulevards were relocated and almost 2,500 square meters of new space was built under the square.

+Soviet era

+A Stalinist building facade on the square.

-During World War II, after the 1940 Soviet invasion and occupation of Estonia, the new Stalinist regime renamed the square to Victory Square (Võidu väljak) in April 1941.
-In the autumn of 1941, after Estonia had been occupied by Nazi Germany, the name of Freedom Square was restored.
-After the Soviet army had reconquered Estonia in 1944, the name was reverted to Victory Square.
+On 29 April 1941, Freedom Square was named to Victory Square after the beginning Soviet occupation of Estonia.
+In the autumn of 1941, after the arrival of the German Wehrmacht, the name of Freedom Square was restored.
+On 22 September 1944, the Red Army entered Tallinn and by 1948, it was reverted to Victory Square.
+During the Soviet period, Freedom Square was known as the Victory Square (Võidu väljak).
+In the USSR, the square hosted parades in honor of holidays like Victory Day, the October Revolution, and before 1969, International Workers' Day.

-The square has been called Freedom Square again after Estonia restored independence in 1991.
+Modern Freedom Square

 The Cross of Liberty and the Monument to the War of Independence was opened on 23 June 2009 as a memorial for those who fell during the Estonian War of Independence.